Orman Garden

-Orman Garden is located west of the River Nile and east of Cairo University in the Giza Governorate.
-“Orman” is a Turkish word, which means “the forest”.
+Orman Garden is west of the River Nile and east of Cairo University in the Giza Governorate.
+"Orman" is a Turkish word, which means "the forest".

 A small botanical museum attached to the garden shelters herbaria dating from the Ismail khedive and furniture from the king Farouk.

-Spring Festival
+Spring festival

 Since 1920, the Orman Garden has hosted an annual spring floral exhibition.
 The Spring Festival usually starts in March every year and is an important Egyptian cultural event in spring.
 In 2021, it started on March 13.
 Officials from the ministry of agriculture open the exhibition.
 The spring fair usually lasts a month.
 During that time, many companies exhibit their various plant offerings including ornamental plants, cut flowers, cactus, seeds for growing many plants, fertilizers, gardening tools, and pots.
 In addition, local goods like woven baskets, Aswanian honey, essential oils, souvenirs, and jewelry can also be found at the exhibition.
 Prices for plants start from as low as 5 LE and rare varieties can reach thousands.
 Huge plant producers like Egypt Green (Safwat Habib) and sellers of clay pots from the Fustat Souq in Old Cairo participate in the exhibition.